-Meet the Cid, the Epic Campeador of Medieval Spain:
+Meet the Cid, the Epic Campeador of Medieval Spain (Primary text plus Iberian Chapter from Medieval Mythology):

 Be prepared to discuss the artificial dichotomy and easy opposition we are forced to interrogate in the context of the battle between Good and Evil in The Cid.
 In other words, how are we likely to see Good and Evil in black-and-white terms that the poem first seems to support, then seems to call into question?